 - Warm up before you stretch and exercise.
 This will help prevent an injury.
-Walk or ride a stationary bike for 5 to 10 minutes to prepare your hamstring for movement.
+Walk or ride a stationary bike for 5 to 10 minutes.

 How do I perform stretching exercises?

 - Hamstring stretch with a towel: Lie on your back on the floor.
 Bend both legs so your feet rest on the floor.
 Lift one leg off the floor and loop a towel around your foot.
 Grasp the ends of the towel and slowly straighten your lifted leg.
 Use the towel to gently pull your leg toward you until you feel a stretch.
 Keep your leg straight and your foot flexed toward your body.
 Hold for 30 seconds.
 Use a longer towel if needed.

 - Sitting hamstring stretch: Sit on the floor with both legs straight in front of you.
 Do not point your toes or flex your feet.
 Place your palms on the floor and slide your hands forward until you feel the stretch.
 Keep your back straight and do not lock your knees.
 Hold the stretch for 30 seconds.

 How do I perform strengthening exercises?

 - Hamstring curls: Put an ankle weight on your injured leg.
 Place your hand on a wall or the back of a chair for balance.
-Stand with your weight evenly on both feet.
-Then place your weight on one of your legs.
+Place the weight in one of your legs.
 Lift the other leg and raise your heel toward your buttocks.
 Hold for 5 seconds.
 Slowly lower your leg until it is a few inches off the floor.
 Do 3 sets of 10.
 Repeat on other side.

-- Straight leg raise: Lie on the floor with your face down and resting on your folded arms.
+- Straight leg raise: Lie on the floor with your face down.
+Rest your forehead on your folded arms.
 Keep your body in a straight line.
-With your hip bones on the floor, tighten the gluteal and hamstring muscles of your injured leg.
-Keep your leg straight and raise it toward the ceiling as high as you can.
+Keep your hip bones on the floor, and tighten the butt and thigh muscles of your injured leg.
+Keep one leg straight and raise it toward the ceiling as high as you can.
 Hold for 5 seconds.
 Slowly return to the starting position.
 Do 3 sets of 10.
 Repeat on other side.